MichaelKaaden/dockerized-app/README.md

 }
 ```

-Finally, the app needs to load the settings during startup.
-This is done in the
+Finally, as I told you above, the app needs to load the settings during startup.
-`app.module.ts` file.
+This is done in the `app.module.ts` file.

 ```typescript
 import { HttpClientModule } from "@angular/common/http";